 Several types of cancer can form in the liver.
-The most common type of liver cancer is hepatocellular carcinoma, which begins in the main type of liver cell (hepatocyte).
+The most common type of liver cancer is a hepatocellular carcinoma, which begins in the main type of liver cell (hepatocyte).

 Most people don't have signs and symptoms in the early stages of primary liver cancer.
 When signs and symptoms do appear, they may include:

 Yellow discoloration of your skin and the whites of your eyes (jaundice)

 It's not clear what causes most cases of liver cancer.
 But in some cases, the cause is known.
 For instance, chronic infection with certain hepatitis viruses can cause liver cancer.
 Liver cancer treatments have various benefits.